Jchael12/Jchael12/README.md

 **`Aspiring Software Developer/Mobile Developer`**

-I'm an aspiring software developer and mobile developer studying in college.
-I'm currently learning web dev and mobile dev.
-I fell in love with coding since I was on my highschool.
-It feels great to contribute in techworld...
+I'm a college student who hopes to become a software developer and mobile developer.
+Since I was in high school, I have been in love with coding.
+It's rewarding to contribute to the tech industry.
+All upcoming coding projects are being developed from scratch.

 ---
 ### Languages and Tools